 Keep your cool

 Heating and lighting are prime culprits when it comes to swallowing up energy.
 Ensure that your heating and air conditioning aren’t set to the same temperature and on at the same time.
 The settings on the two systems should be around four degrees apart.
-Thermal tape can be used to draft proof single-glazed windows and door frames and thermostats should be set lower in corridors and store rooms than in offices.
+A thermal tape can be used to draft proof single-glazed windows and door frames and thermostats should be set lower in corridors and storerooms than in offices.
 It sounds obvious but you should check the layout of your workspace to make sure radiators aren’t being blocked by furniture.
 Moving a few desks or a filing cabinet could really help and (let’s face it) the admin team may actually be able to type faster once they can feel their fingers again!

 Clean up your act

 Keeping the staff kitchen clean can do more than just prevent germs spreading and banish foul smells – it could actually save you money too!
-Clean appliances are more energy efficient especially when the build-up of dust is removed from behind fridges.
+Clean appliances are more energy-efficient especially when the build-up of dust is removed from behind fridges.
 Pulling the fridge out and cleaning off any dust could save you up to a fifth of the energy used by the fridge.
 It’s also worth bleeding radiators and dusting off light bulbs.
 When planning to reduce your energy spend on kitchen appliances why not schedule a regular tea round?
 Not only will it stop people switching on the kettle every 5 minutes it’ll also encourage positive staff communication!

 Energy proof your technology

 Switching off any unused mobile phone chargers and turning off your GPS and Bluetooth when they’re not needed can help you make small savings.
 While it may sound pedantic it will save you money and become a habit very quickly.
-Reducing the time saving delay on your computers can also stop the costs from ramping up.
+Reducing the time-saving delay on your computers can also stop the costs from ramping up.
 46 per cent of electricity used in offices, for example, is outside of standard operating hours so make sure that monitors, copiers, printers and vending machines are off.

 There are big financial savings to be made for small businesses owners who switch their gas and electricity suppliers to access a better tariff.
 Whilst it might sound like a headache it’s a fairly quick and easy process if done through a broker and the average company could potentially save up to £1000 a year off their bill.
-If you want to find out how much you could save for your business why not compare deals with Businesscomparison.com?
+If you want to find out how much you could save for your business why not compare business energy suppliers with Businesscomparison.com?
 We do the hard work by comparing the deals on offer so you can find the best energy tariff for you.